Skip to main content

 Public Policy Specialist Innovative Presenter

 Through her scientific study, artistic work, and academic training in public policy, Nour Barakeh strives to understand society from different viewpoints and to communicate complex topics.
-She is a talented content and communications consultant and an accomplished playwright aiming at post-conflict peacebuilding.
+She is a talented content and communications consultant and an accomplished playwright aiming at post-conflict peacebuilding and the promotion of human rights.

 Nour Barakeh serves as an Energy and Communications consultant at the International Forum for Understanding.
-She is also an Agents of Change Youth Fellow at the Wilson Center, a joint fellowship from the Environmental Change and Security Program and the Middle East Program, whereby, her developed project will be presented at COP28.
-Nour is especially interested in nuclear energy and climate nexus.
-In that regard, she recently participated in a panel discussion on “Bridging Climate Divides” at the United Nations in Vienna as part of World Youth Skills Day 2023.
+She was an Agents of Change Youth Fellow at the Wilson Center, a joint fellowship from the Environmental Change and Security Program and the Middle East Program, whereby, her developed project was presented at the COP28 Climate Conference.
+Nour is especially interested in the nexus of climate change, migration, and human rights.

 Her M.A. in Public Administration from Central European University emphasized the Sustainable Developments Goals (SDGs) and environmental policies to combat climate change.
 She previously studied at the Higher Institute of Dramatic Arts in Damascus and graduated from the Faculty of Pharmacy at Damascus University.

-As a sought-after speaker on the SDGs, refugee, and migration issues, she has spoken on numerous high-profile panels, such as: Beyond Borders Scotland 2023, a Learning Session for the UN High Level Political Forum on Sustainable Development 2022, International Peace Institute (IPI) 2021, UNHCR Austria in 2020, and European Forum Alpbach 2018 alongside former UN SG Ban Ki-moon and former Austrian President Heinz Fischer.
+As a sought-after speaker on the SDGs, refugee, and migration issues, she has spoken on numerous high-profile panels, such as: “Bridging Climate Divides” at the United Nations in Vienna in 2023, Beyond Borders Scotland 2023, a Learning Session for the UN High Level Political Forum on Sustainable Development 2022, International Peace Institute (IPI) 2021, UNHCR Austrian 2020, and European Forum Alpbach 2018 alongside former UN SG Ban Ki-moon and former Austrian President Heinz Fischer.

 Sept 21: Participated on a panel together with the head of UNHCR Austria in the Landesgalerie in Lower Austria to discuss over 70 years of the Geneva Refugee Convention.